kelu124/echomods/include/AddShoppingList.md

 * board pulser + processing + ADC for RPi
 * add some ideas for [the pulser](https://electronics.stackexchange.com/questions/212667/ultrasound-transducer-excitation-frequency-transistor-type?rq=1) to the alt.pulser board
 * get orders from Sam CN.
+* remove gitbook MD files from the log
+* link to files in the log (python)